ahihi/hms2osc/README.md

 - `name`: human-readable name of the sensor, as specified on the Hue bridge
 - `enabled`: whether or not to process data from this sensor
 - `osc_address`: OSC address where data from this sensor should be sent
-- `kind`: the kind of data provided by this sensor (`Presence`, `Temperature` or `AmbientLight`)

 ## OSC data

-data from the different sensor kinds will be converted to OSC as follows:
+data from different sensor kinds will be converted to OSC as follows:

 ### `Presence`